simonpoole/OpeningHoursParser/README.md

 }
 ```

+Detailed documentation can be found in the [JavaDoc](http://www.javadoc.io/doc/ch.poole/OpeningHoursParser/0.18.0).

 ## Including in your project

 You can either download the *jar* from GitHub or add the following to your *build.gradle* file(s):